CheckbookWeb/checkbook_node/README.md

 The [Checkbook.io](https://checkbook.io/) Node library provides convenient access to the [Checkbook.io API](https://checkbook.io/docs/api) from applications written in server-side JavaScript.

-THIS PACKAGE IS UNDER DEVELOPMENT AND IT'S NOT READY TO BE USED IN PRODUCTION YET.

 ## Installation

 Install the package with: